Become a Bail Agent in South Carolina

 How To Get A Bail Bond License In South Carolina

-- Prove that you’re 18 years old and have no felony convictions over the last decade
+Present any legal document that proves you are at least 18 years old and have no felony convictions over the last decade.
+You must also hold a high school diploma or GED.

-- Complete educational requirements of 20 to 60 hours depending on the type of bondsman you wish to become.
-Your educator will provide you with a certification of completion used to gain your license.
+Complete educational requirements of 20 to 60 hours depending on the type of bondsman you wish to become.
+Having the right, approved pre-licensing education will help you fulfill your bail bond duties proficiently.
+Plus, your educator will provide you with a certification of completion, which is required to apply for your license.

-- Apply for your license.
-For a professional bondsman this costs $400, while Surety bondsmen pay $40.
-You’ll also need proof of your net worth, fingerprint cards, a passport size photo, the certificate of completion from your education, and your exam report.
+You can apply for licensure upon passing the exam.
+For a professional bondsman obtaining the license costs $400, while Surety bondsmen pay $40.
+You’ll also have to submit proof of your net worth, fingerprint cards, a passport size photo, the certificate of completion from your education, and your exam report.

 Bail Bond Agent Requirements In South Carolina